 Bemoaning the cuts in the culture ministry's budget as the conservative government tries to cope with a persistent economic crisis, he added: "I don't want, today, in 2011, that 'Nabucco" becomes a funeral hymn to culture and music."

-Hands fluttering as he encouraged the chorus to give their all during "Va' pensiero," Muti appeared full of energy during the three-hour long opera, capping a physical comeback only five weeks after the 69-year-old conductor fainted during rehearsal in Chicago, and suffered jaw and facial fractures.
+Hands fluttering as he encouraged the chorus to give their all during "Va' pensiero," Muti appeared full of energy during the three-hour long opera, capping a physical comeback for the 69-year-old conductor, who had suffered jaw and facial fractures.

 After the opera, Muti briefly chatted with a few reporters backstage early Sunday.